jichang/unionpdf/packages/react/README.md

 1. PdfPages renders all the pdf pages in the PDF files.
 2. PdfThumbnails renders thumbnails.
 3. PdfOutlines renders outlines.
+4. PdfAttachments for accessing attachments
+5. PdfMetadata for rendering file metadata
+6. PdfSearchPanel for searing text in pdf file

 To build a pdf plugin, you just need to use hooks usePdfDocument and usePdfEngine to provide functionalities.
 Do note that you should avoid coupling between plugins.